jootten/A2C_Lunar_Lander/report.md

 Now we will take a closer look at the performance of the MLP policy during a successful training run.

 In **Figure 23** the cumulative return of one agent is plotted against the number of steps taken in parallel after each episode.
 In the beginning of the training run the variability and the number of datapoints is quite high.
 This higher data point density happens because the agent crashes the Lunar Lander after a small number of timesteps, whereas later on, when performance has improved, the Lunar Lander will more slowly descend to the surface of the moon, resulting in fewer data points per timesteps.
 With even greater performance, the agent learns to balance the tradeoff between safe landing and fuel consumption, which results in a negative reward.
 Thus, the agent tries to land safely with as little fuel as possible, resulting again in a quicker descent and therefore increasing the number of datapoints per steps again.
 Between 200 and 300 the mean cumulative return converges, after about 120,000 timesteps it stops increasing notably and at roughly 200,000 steps the policy starts to overfit.
+The overfitting after 200,000 timesteps causes the average cumulative return across 100 trials to be 209, which is 31 points lower than our model after 120,000 steps.
+In this case taking a model from an earlier checkpoint (i.e. early stopping) has improved performance.

    ![*Figure 23: mlp cumulative return*](report_screenshots/results/cumulative_return_png.png)